hashicorp/terraform-cdk/website/what-is-cdktf.html.md

 At a high level, you will:

-1. **Create an Application:** Install CDKTF and use one of our templates to create a project with the required structure.
+1. **Create an Application:** Use one of our templates to create a project with the required structure.
 2. **Define Infrastructure:** Use your chosen language to define the infrastructure you want to provision on one or more providers.
-CDKTF automatically extracts the schema from providers and modules, so it can prompt you for required configuration and provide autocompletion in your Integrated Development Environment (IDE).
+CDK for Terraform automatically extracts the schema from providers and modules, so it can prompt you for required configuration and provide autocompletion in your Integrated Development Environment (IDE).
 3. **Deploy**: Use the CLI to synthesize your code into a Terraform configuration file or provision infrastructure directly from CDKTF.
 CDKTF translates your code into JSON configuration files that Terraform can use to provision infrastructure.
 This process follows the traditional Terraform workflow that allows you to review and approve planned changes.

 ![terraform platform](terraform-platform.png)